ProVal-Tech/SimpleNotification/README.md

 ## Description

-SimpleNotification is a lightweight application designed to show a simple notifications prompt.
+SimpleNotification is a lightweight application designed to show a simple notification prompt.